-We use the three hash tags #WeStandTogether, #NoPlaceForHate and SafePlaceForAll because it reflects the journey we want to take people on - to bring people together, to say no to hate crime and to make our communities safer for everyone in the end.
+We use the three hash tags #WeStandTogether, #NoPlaceForHate and #SafePlaceForAll because it reflects the journey we want to take people on - to bring people together, to say no to hate crime and to make our communities safer for everyone.

-The main objective of National Hate Crime Awareness Week #NationalHCAW is to encourage the authorities (Government, Police and Councils), key partners (anti-hate crime charitys and voluntary sector organisations, and communities affected by hate crime to work together to tackle local hate crime issues.
+The main objective of National Hate Crime Awareness Week #NationalHCAW is to encourage the authorities (Government, Police and Councils), key partners (anti-hate crime charities, business and voluntary sectors, and communities affected by hate crime to work together to tackle local hate crime issues.

-Use the week as a starting point to launch a year of action to spread a message of H.O.P.E.
+Use the week as a starting point to launch a year of action to spread our annual message of H.O.P.E.

-Each year, whilst encouraging everyone to tackling all forms of hate crime, we focus around promoting one of our three main hash tags, and through our service of Hope and Remembrance for all those affected by hate crime at St Paul's Cathedral highlight one of the strands of hate crime by lighting the National Candle of Hope and Remembrance for those affected by hate crime in memory of a victim of hate crime.
+Each year, we organise a service of Hope and Remembrance for all those affected by hate crime, highlighting one of the strands of hate crime by lighting the National Candle of Hope and Remembrance for those affected by hate crime in memory of a victim of hate crime.

 1. Sign up to our national hate crime mailing list.